nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename Tag

+**MSS**

+User requests to change tag
+AddressBook request user input for new tag
+User enters the tag to change
+AddressBook shows the list of persons with corresponding tag User enters the new tag to change to
+AddressBook changes the tags of the whole list to the new tag

+**Extensions**

+1a.
+AddressBook is empty

+>Use case ends

+3a.
+The tag the user wants to rename does not exist

+>Address book display error error message <br>
+ Use case resumes at step 2

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.